fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 """"""""""""""""""""""""""""""""""""""

-The simulation runs until the total energy in the simulation box decays to nearly zero, 60 dB below the injected initial energy by the excitation port.
-When this occurs, the simulation achieves *convergence* and terminates.
-Conservely, incorrect or unphysical modeling or meshing may destabilize the simulation, causing *blow-ups*.
-The simulation box's field strength diverges over time due to the accumulation of small errors.
-The total energy may gradually increase towards infinity.
+The simulation runs until the total energy in the simulation box decays to nearly zero, reaching 60 dB below the initial energy injected by the excitation port.
+When this occurs, the simulation achieves convergence, meaning the transients in the system have dissipated, and the system has reached a steady-state.
+Thus, the simulation terminates.

+Conversely, incorrect or unphysical modeling or meshing may destabilize the simulation, causing *blow-ups*.
+The simulation box's E&M field strength diverges over time due to the accumulation of small numerical errors.
+The total energy may gradually increase unbounded, eventually reaching the floating-point infinity.
 If the energy shows signs of rapid increases, the simulation should be stopped early via :kbd:`Control-C` to avoid wasting time.

+Note that the displayed energy value is only a rough, indicative estimate.
+Factors such as material properties are ignored for simulation speed.
-Note that the displayed energy is only a rough estimate.
-For resonating structures (such as cavity resonators and antennas), the energy may go up and down multiple times due to the oscillating field strengths.
-The convergence time required for low-pass (high Q) resonators is notoriously long in FDTD simulations due to the lack of termination resistances or Absorbing Boundary Conditions to dissipate the injected energy.
+For resonating structures (such as cavity resonators and antennas), the energy indicator may fluctuate up and down repeatedly due to the oscillating E&M field strengths.
+The convergence time required for low-loss (high Q) resonators which have minimal energy dissipation, is notoriously long in FDTD simulations.
+The absence of termination resistances or Absorbing Boundary Conditions makes it difficult to dissipate the injected energy.

 .. note::

-   The termination threshold is adjustable via :meth:`~openEMS.openEMS.SetEndCriteria`, but 60 dB is a good default.
+   The energy decay threshold for termination is adjustable via :meth:`~openEMS.openEMS.SetEndCriteria`, but 60 dB is a good default.
 For advanced usage, :meth:`~openEMS.openEMS.SetNumberOfTimeSteps` and
-   :meth:`~openEMS.openEMS.SetMaxTime` can limit the total number of timesteps (in iterations) or virtual time (in seconds) to truncate the simulation earlier before convergence.
+   :meth:`~openEMS.openEMS.SetMaxTime` can limit the total number of timesteps (in iterations) or wall-clock time (in seconds) to truncate the simulation earlier before convergence.

 Built-In Post-Processing